rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

 📃 [**More believable bandit camps - an addon for Ashfall**](https://www.nexusmods.com/morrowind/mods/50066)\
  Adds appropriate clutter to the various bandit camps.

+* On MO2 installation, check the following options in the installer:
+  * [x] 00 Core
+  * [x] 01 TOTSP Addon

 [**Well Diversified STOTSP**](https://www.nexusmods.com/morrowind/mods/50725)\
 Adds Imperial and Solstheim variants for the well mesh, blending in better with their surrounding architecture.

-* On MO2 installation, check the following options in the BAIN installer:
+* On MO2 installation, check the following options in the installer:
   * [x] 00 Core
   * [x] 01 Option 2 STOTSP

 [**OAAB Pomegranates**](https://www.nexusmods.com/morrowind/mods/50726) by [MelchiorDahrk](https://www.nexusmods.com/morrowind/users/962116)\
  Inspired by their mention of growing in the badlands of Morrowind in Sermon 12, a regional variety of pomegranates can now be found growing atop Mount Assarnibibi.

+* On MO2 installation, check the following options in the installer:
+  * [x] 00 Core
+  * [x] 01 WWGTMA Patch

 [**OAAB Saplings**](https://www.nexusmods.com/morrowind/mods/50334) by [MelchiorDahrk](https://www.nexusmods.com/morrowind/users/962116)\
  This mod places saplings from OAAB_Data in most regions on Vvardenfell.

-* On MO2 installation, check the following options in the BAIN installer:
+* On MO2 installation, check the following options in the installer:
   * [x] 00 Merged

 [**Get Wrecked**](https://www.nexusmods.com/morrowind/mods/51237)\